+'''

-printf FILEHANDLE FORMAT, LIST
+printf FILEHANDLE FORMAT, LIST printf FILEHANDLE printf FORMAT, LIST printf

-printf FILEHANDLE

-printf FORMAT, LIST

-printf
+'''

-Equivalent to print FILEHANDLE sprintf(FORMAT, LIST), except that $\ \$ (the output record separator) is not appended.
+Equivalent to print FILEHANDLE sprintf(FORMAT, LIST), except that \$\ (the output record separator) is not appended.
+The FORMAT and the LIST are actually parsed as a single list.
 The first argument of the list will be interpreted as the printf format.
+This means that printf(@) will use \$[0] as the format.
 See sprintf for an explanation of the format argument.
-If you omit the LIST, is used; to use FILEHANDLE without a LIST, you must use a real filehandle like FH, not an indirect one like fh.
-If use locale (including use locale ':not\characters') is in effect and POSIX::setlocale() has been called, the character used for the decimal separator in formatted floating-point numbers is affected by the LC\NUMERIC locale setting.
+If use locale (including use locale ':not_characters') is in effect and POSIX::setlocale() has been called, the character used for the decimal separator in formatted floating-point numbers is affected by the LC_NUMERIC locale setting.
 See perllocale and POSIX.